zhao-lab/chang-energy-evaluation-itsc18/README.md

 ## Running the code

+Basically, there are six parts of the code:
+1)data query
+2)posteriorl model
+3)real data process
+4)statis and results
+5)constrained K means clustering
+6)KL divergence
-Basically, there are six parts of the code: 1)data query 2)posteriorl model 3)real data process 4)statis and results 5)constrained K means clustering 6)KL divergence how the code arranged and worked, see comments in the ipynb files.
+How the code arranged and worked, see comments in the ipynb files.

 ### Data Query